resiliencer/i915-sriov-dkms/README.md

 #### First of all, you need to [extract](https://github.com/Kethen/edk2-build-intel-gop#extracting-intelgopdriverefi-and-vbtbin-from-your-bios) `IntelGopDriver.efi` from your BIOS.

-Pass this file to the `romfile` parameter of your VM config, otherwise iGPU will not be able to initialize properly and you will get error n.43.
+Pass this file to the `romfile` parameter of your VM config(for qemu command-line `-device vfio-pci,host=0000:00:02.1,romfile=/whereveris/yours/IntelGopDriver.efi`, for libvirt `<rom file='/whereveris/yours/IntelGopDriver.efi'/>`), otherwise iGPU will not be able to initialize properly and you will get error n.43.

 Detaching VFs from host to make them usable for VMs:
 ```